Lloyd Braun: Prologue Entertainment

 In December 2024, Braun launched Prologue Entertainment with partners Noah Oppenheim and Sarah Bremner.
 Prologue is an independent production studio financed by Jeff Zucker and RedBird Capital Partners set up to develop and produce premium films and television series.

+aTwist

+In September 2026, Braun launched aTwist with partners Jana Winograde and Susan Rovner. aTwist is a studio and streaming platform that develops original vertical microseries.

 Personal life

 Braun has been married to his wife Lauren for over 40 years.
 They have four children and three grandchildren.